 - The only acceptable grades are "A", "B", "C", "D", or "F" grades and may be used for designated courses only.
-You must provide the last date of attendance to assist the Financial Aid Office. - 2.
+If you assign the "D", "NC", or "F" grade, you must provide the last date of attendance or submission of an assignment to assist the Financial Aid Office. - 2.
 Faculty are NOT to record a "W", "AW", "AU" or "-"on the mid-term grade report. - 3.
 Do not report pluses and minuses. - 4.
 Please sign the mid-term grade report where indicated. - 5.
 Retain a copy for your own records. - 6.
 Make sure EVERY student is assigned a grade. - 7.
 If a student stops attending after submission of the mid-term class list, please contact the Dean of Student Access and Success.
-The last day a student can withdraw with a grade of "W" is November 1st. - 8.
+The last day a student can withdraw with a grade of "W" is June 27th. - 8.
 Please notify students who are at risk of academic failure.

-WE APPRECIATE THE ACCURATE AND PROMPT COMPLETION OF YOUR MID-TERM GRADE REPORT WHICH IS DUE by Monday, October 8 by 4 p.m.!
+WE APPRECIATE THE ACCURATE AND PROMPT COMPLETION OF YOUR MID-TERM GRADE REPORT WHICH IS DUE by June 28th by NOON!

-Please FAX or EMAIL the grades to the appropriate Division Chair or me at monica.wilson@easternwv.edu.
-You may fax (304-434-7004) or email your class list(s) and then mail the originals(s).
+Please FAX or EMAIL the grades to the appropriate Division Chair or to me at monica.wilson@easternwv.edu.
+You may fax (304-434-7004) or email your class list(s).